getodk/docs/odk1-src/form-widgets.rst

   :alt: The same map as previously, with a new modal popup.
 The headline of the modal is "Save GeoTrace as" followed by two options: Save as Polygon and Save as Polyline.
 In the bottom-right is a Cancel button.

 .. image:: /img/form-widgets/geotrace7.*
   :alt: The Geotrace form widget, as shown previously.
 The question text is "Where have you been?" and the button label is "View or Change GeoTrace."
-Below that is a list of lat/long GPS coordinates.
+Below that is a list of lat/long coordinates.

 .. rubric:: XLSForm